Tulioleal/Tulioleal/README.md

 ---

-> "The only way to do great work is to love what you do." – Steve Jobs
+> "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." – Antoine de Saint-Exupéry